 Advanced Methods of Adding Files

 PyInstaller supports a more advanced (and complex) way of adding files to the bundle that may be useful for special cases.
-See The Table of Contents (TOC) lists and the Tree Class below.
+See The TOC and Tree Classes below.

-2.9.3 Specifying Python Interpreter Options
+2.8.3 Giving Run-time Python Options